WHAT REASONING IS AND

 disbelief, which is an active opinion that a belief is false, and so

-disbelief is actually also a form of belief.
+disbelief is actually also a form of belief, only in a negative sense.
 This contrasts with unbelief, which is simply a passive lack of

 belief.
 It's probably fair to say that most adults are